danderson/pixiecore/README.api.md

 steers the booting machine through Pixiecore for the fetch, and lets Pixiecore verify that it's only proxying for URLs that the API server gave it, so it's not an open proxy on your remediation vlan.

-### Kernel commandline parameters

-As described above, the kernel commandline is provided as an object.
-Each key/value pair translates to one argument passed to the kernel.
-Values can be one of:

-- `true`, which translates to just the key with no value, e.g. `"foo": true` becomes `foo` on the kernel commandline.
-- A string, which gets passed as the verbatim value, e.g. `"foo":
-  "42"` becomes `foo=42`.
-- An object containing a `url` key, whose value is a URL.
-The URL will get translated/proxied by Pixiecore in the same manner as the kernel/initrd URLs. e.g. `"foo": {"url": "http://bar""}` becomes `foo=<implementation dependent URL>`, and loading this URL will yield the contents of `http://bar`.

 ### Multiple calls